trentm/go-ecslog/README.md

 - "http": A lossless format similar to "default", but attempts to render HTTP-related ECS fields in HTTP request and response text representation.
   TODO: not yet implemented.

+# Troubleshooting

+The `ECSLOG_DEBUG` environment variable can be set to get some internal debugging information on stderr.
+For example:

+    ECSLOG_DEBUG=1 ecslog ...

+Internal debug logging is disabled if `ECSLOG_DEBUG` is unset, or is set to one of: the empty string, "0", or "false".